 For the first year after diagnosis, prognosis is closely related to adherence to prescribed psychoactive drugs and avoiding recreational drug use.

-Overall, one third of patients achieve significant and lasting improvement; one third improve somewhat but have intermittent relapses and residual disability; and one third are severely and permanently incapacitated.
+Overall, one third of patients achieve significant and lasting improvement; one third improve somewhat but have intermittent relapses and residual disability; and one third remain severely incapacitated.
 Only about 15% of all patients fully return to their pre-illness level of functioning.

 Factors associated with a good prognosis include